-Viking Supply Ships systematically track the retention

-rate and sick leave for on- and offshore personnel.
+Viking Supply Ships systematically track the retention rate and sick leave for on- and offshore personnel.
 The statistics are distributed to the Management Team quarterly.
 The company's sick leave percentage and retention rate overall are low.
 We focus on preventing sick leave by creating a good working environment and conducting close follow-up of our employees.
 We have a range of initiatives to promote employee welfare, including occupational health services, a physical activity campaign, access to physical therapy and regular social events throughout the year.

-The annual employee engagement survey, measuring our ability to provide an engaging and safe work environment, was conducted in the second quarter (office staff) and fourth quarter (seafarers) of 2022.
+The annual employee engagement survey, measuring our ability to provide an engaging and safe work environment, was conducted in the second quarter (office staff) and fourth guarter (seafarers) of 2023.
 We use the Employee Net Promoter Score (eNPS) as a measure for employee satisfaction and loyalty to the company.
-A good eNPS score is anything between 10-30, and in 2022 our score was 27.
-Feedback received during the survey was consolidated and all relevant departments were informed.
-Action plans were drawn up to tackle the challenges and concerns raised.
-The results of the action plan will be incorporated in the next survey to be conducted in 2023.
+A good eNPS score is anything between 10-30, and in 2023 our score was 24.
+Feedback received during the survey from 2023 will be consolidated and all relevant departments will be involved.
+Action plan will be made and a plan how to tackle the challenges and concerns will be discussed with the local unions, Masters and safety delagates.
+The results of the action plan will be incorporated in the next survey to be conducted in 2024.
 In addition to the employee engagement survey, employees are offered an annual performance review where achievements are recognized, development areas discussed and targets for the next period agreed.

-Sickness and retention Unit /metrics 2021 2022

-Total sickness absence - offshore 4.3 % 3.6 %

-Short term sickness 1.9 % 2.3 %

-Long term sickness 2.4 % 1.2 %

-Retention rate - Officers 94.4 % 95.7 %

-Retention rate - Ratings 95.2 % 93.9 %

-Total sickness absence - onshore 4.8 % 0.5 %

-Short term sickness 1,4 % 0.5 %

-Long term sickness 3.4 % 0 %

-Retention 77 % 96 %
+Sickness and retention Unit /metrics 2021 2022 2023 Total sickness absence - offshore 4.3 % 3.6 % 3.7 % Short term sickness 1.9 % 2.3 % 2.3 % Long term sickness 2.4 % 1.2 % 1.5 % Retention rate - Officers 94.4 % 95.7 % 97.6 % Retention rate - Ratings 95.2 % 93.9 % 92.7 % Total sickness absence - onshore 4.8 % 0.5 % 2.5 % Short term sickness 1.4 % 0.5 % 2.5 % Long term sickness 3.4 % 0.0 % 0.0 % Retention 77.0 % 96.0 % 100.0 %